silver-language/workspace-silver/journal/journal.md

 ---------------------
 The journal folder is new in 2025, but I've moved in a bunch of old documents that felt like they belonged here for posterity (retroactive journalling).

-The dates have been cobbled together from git history, but it's a bit of a mess as there were a few different repos that were split and merged early on, and the edit history on some of these is a bit scattered.
+The dates have been cobbled together from git history, but it was a bit of a mess as there were a few different repos that were split and merged early on, and the edit history on some of these is a bit scattered.

 So the early dates are only roughly indicative in many cases, and some are really out of order.

+The old documents have also been converted to markdown for readability (they were originally plain text files) but I've tried to leave them substantially as they were.